Drive Spike with Load Distribution Plate into Ground

 the deck beams.

-But what makes it better than the concrete deck blocks you have
+What makes it better than the concrete deck blocks you have

 probably seen is that there is a base that wraps around the anchor at